Protecting Your Skin From the Sun While Swimming: A Guide

 Whether you knew it or not, there are certain times of the day where you should actively avoid the sun.
 Midday is when the sun is most dangerous, as that's when it reaches its highest peak.

-When the sun is at its highest peak, it radiates the highest amount of ultraviolet rays to nature and humans below.
+When the sun is at its highest peak, it radiates the highest amount of UV rays to nature and humans below.

 Not to say that you should never go out in midday, but limiting the number of times you and your family are out can pay huge dividends.

 Instead, try to go out for a swim before or after midday occurs.
-This will help the sunscreen and UPF shirts that you use to block out more UV rays from directly hitting your skin.
+This will help the sunscreen and UPF shirts that you use to block out more UVA rays and UVB rays from directly hitting your skin.

 3. Know Your Time Limits